 This article will guide you through the process of cleaning a hacked WordPress website.
-The process is documented in an easy to follow step by step format; identifying the source of the hack, identifying the infection, cleaning the code, regaining control of your WordPress website or blog and removing the Google malware alert.
+The process is documented in an easy to follow step by step format to help you identify the source of the hack and the infection, and then clean the code to regain control of your WordPress website or blog, and removing the Google malware alert.
 This guide will help you recover from the typical WordPress hacks such as backdoors, malware, spam and other similar types of infections.

 Is Your Hacked WordPress Website Really Hacked?

-Before you start the analysis and WordPress clean-up process, confirm that your WordPress have been hacked.
-We do receive a lot of false alarms; panicked WordPress administrators can confuse a spam message, or a broken down WordPress website with a hacked website.
+Before you start the analysis and WordPress clean-up process, confirm that your WordPress website has actually been hacked and it is not a technical issue.
 Read the article How to Check if My WordPress is Hacked to determine if your website or blog was hacked or not.